kammitama5/kammitama5.github.io/_posts/2021-03-20-Saturday-March-20th.md

 ## Generative stuff
 - I'm taking a generative workshop for fun.
 We've done cellular automata, and made some L-trees.
 I think we're doing a bit of reinforcement learning and generative stuff, as well.
 This is just a "I'm curious" class, and it's more creatively focused and unaffiliated with my school (it's in a space run by artists).
-Come to think of it, considering we learned about Merkle Trees and Reed-Solomon error correction in my blockchain class, it's pretty applicable :)
+Come to think of it, considering we learned about Merkle Trees and Reed-Solomon error correction and the Data Availability Problem in my blockchain class, it's pretty applicable :)

 ## Next semester
 - Next semester, we're supposed to be going back to campus, and I can't say I'm thrilled.
 I've really enjoyed my time in quarantine; it feels like I was a good girl